dl-solarity/zkit/README.md

 ## Usage

+> [!IMPORTANT]
+> The kit is not meant to be used directly as its fitness relies heavily on the environment, Circom compilation artifacts management, processing of remappings, etc. Consider using [hardhat-zkit](https://github.com/dl-solarity/hardhat-zkit) which is a complete, developer-friendly package.

 ### CircuitZKit

 `CircuitZKit` is a user-friendly interface for interacting with circom circuits.

 To create a CircuitZKit object it is necessary to pass a config: